This Is the Life (TV series): 1956–1988: This Is the Life

 The characters were not necessarily Lutheran, devout Christians, or even Christians at all.
 They would ultimately be able to face their difficulties, however, by either turning or returning to Christianity, here in the form of Pastor Martin.
 Generally, the episode was introduced by Pastor Martin, telling the story of a past event to illustrate a point of doctrine.
 Generally, he thereafter did not appear in the episode until the crisis came to a head, usually as a consultant turned to by each episode's characters when they had exhausted their own and other "secular" resources.

 When Nelson Leigh, who had played that role from The Fisher Family days, retired, other Lutheran ministers replaced him and the minister's role as "host" of the program was dropped.
 The show continued until 1988, though generally broadcast in its last years mostly on local or cable Christian networks, and videotaped rather than filmed.
 The move away from a single, central character, even if only briefly seen, along with the rise in televangelism bringing competing shows to the air, and individual religious networks where the lectures of individual personalities were promoted instead of the broad lessons via a teleplay for all of the past, may have contributed to the series' loss of audience.

 At some point in its later years, some of the episodes were repackaged and reissued with a different title, Patterns For Living.
 At times, the editing for doing so was somewhat sloppy, such that the This Is the Life title was still evident.

-The series appears to be "lost" now, or at least suppressed by the current rights' holder(s); beyond runs on some public access stations which continue to run tapes of the series received in the past, no re-syndication of any of its seasons or episodes in the past two decades is known, and it has never been available on home video.
+No re-syndication of any of its seasons or episodes in the past two decades is known, but about 100 episodes have been posted to YouTube since 2018.